Key takeaways

 Use a domain name generator

 There are tools online that generate domain name suggestions based on keywords.
 They’re helpful when you’re out of ideas or want to see what variations are available.
-Most tools will also tell you right away if the names are available to register.
+Most tools will also tell you right away whether the names are available for registration.

 Check if the domain is for sale